-Ankhlave Arts Alliance is a W.A.G.E. certified nonprofit, 501(c)(3) organization for the advancement of Black, Indigenous and People of Color (BIPOC) in the contemporary art realm.
-AnkhLave (that’s “Enclave” with an “Ankh”) is based in New York City, and produces annual programming including our AnkhLave Garden Project Fellowship Program, and now our AnkhLave International Studio Diaries.
+Ankhlave Arts Alliance is a nonprofit, 501(c)(3) organization for the advancement of Black, Indigenous and People of Color (BIPOC) artists in the contemporary art realm.
+AnkhLave (that’s “Enclave” with an “Ankh”) is based in New York City, and produces annual programming including our AnkhLave Garden Project Fellowship Program, AnkhLave Curator in Residence, and the Ankhlave Public Artist in Residence.
 We believe art is an ideal platform for the exchange of ideas and perspectives.
 Art allows people the opportunity to engage in conversations that can be difficult to confront, politically and socially, and opens the floor for conversations between people of diverse communities that may not have engaged otherwise.
 We believe art has the power to influence, change and even subvert culture in favor of more nuanced perspectives and for more equitable presence within the greater society.

 In keeping with our mission to facilitate exchange of ideas between and within communities, we seek to present programming beyond the traditional white-walled gallery space, and in alternative public spaces for the greater community to appreciate.
 People under the BIPOC umbrella don't always see themselves in the art establishment as it was founded within the framework and ideological perspectives of European majority nations.
 For this reason, many BIPOC have felt left out of art spaces, despite anthropologists touting art as a cultural universal.
 AnkhLave continues to present within and beyond this tradition to increase visibility of art from BIPOC in whatever avenues necessary to change and broaden the landscape of the contemporary art world.
 We also continue to present art to the community beyond the the traditional gallery space.